Real or not? Anthony Rendon biggest All-Star snub, plus no Miggy or Cano

 The commissioner's office has tried to clamp down on players pulling out because of injuries the past couple of seasons.
 So that, combined with the smaller rosters, means calling yourself an "All-Star" in 2017 should be a little more legitimate.
 And if you're Pat Neshek, you can now call yourself a two-time All-Star.

-Also, this year the game does not determine home-field advantage for the World Series.
+Also new this year, the game does not determine home-field advantage for the World Series.
 That's right, the All-Star Game no longer counts.

 Some thoughts ...